SarahND97/react_project/README.md

-# react_project
+# My React Project

-My own private react project.
+The application is a simple purchase application where a customer can add items to a cart.

-Function:
+The foundation is based on the following youtube tutorial  https://www.youtube.com/watch?v=Ke90Tje7VS0&t=6174s
-A simple cart that you can add or remove items from.
+## But a lot of features has been added that are not included in the tutorial
-A counter will keep track of the number of items chosen.
+## One example is the dropdown list